Free oscillations of a standing surface wave and its mechanical analogue: Results

-We derive here a Mathieu-like equation for our interfacial oscillator using a highly truncated model (both for base and perturbation) aiming to obtain equations similar to the Mathieu and Hill equations derived earlier, for the spring-mass system.
-As we seek to highlight the analogy between the two systems, we do not strive for very accurate linear stability results; this can be found in \citet{Mercer1992}, obtained through more sophisticated (and more accurate) analysis.
-Consequently, in what follows we represent the base-state (the nonlinear standing wave whose stability is sought), employing a two-term (dimensional) representation:\citep{Penney1952}
+In line with the spirit of the analogy, we derive here a novel Mathieu-like equation for the stability of the interfacial oscillator using a highly truncated model, both for the standing wave (base-state) and the eigenmode (perturbation).
+Our aim is to obtain equations similar to the Mathieu equation derived earlier, for the spring-mass system.
+As we seek to highlight the analogy between the two systems, we do not strive for very accurate linear stability results.
+Consequently, in what follows we represent the base-state (the nonlinear standing wave whose stability is sought), employing a two-term (dimensional) representation upto $\mathcal{O}(\hat{A}^2)$ \cite{Penney1952} :

 where $\omega_0 = \sqrt{gk}\sqrt{(1 - \hat{A}^2/4)}$ and $\hat{A}$ is a non-dimensional amplitude, equivalent to $a_1k$ in eqn. (\ref{eq23}).
 The understanding is that the infinite series version of eqn. (\ref{eq25}) and (\ref{eq26}) satisfy equations (\ref{eq15})-(\ref{eq16}) exactly, by definition.